Alire

 select one.
 When using alr publish

-to assist on creating a release, you will
+to assist on creating a release, alr

 be provided with an upload link for the branch your alr